 - Committing to dietary and lifestyle changes recommended by your surgeon

-- Undergoing a complete examination, including medical tests
+- Undergoing a complete examination, including medical tests and a psychological evaluation

-- Bariatric surgery is not cosmetic surgery.
+- Bariatric surgery is not cosmetic surgery

-- Bariatric surgery does not involve the removal of adipose tissue (fat) by suction or surgical removal.
+- Bariatric surgery does not involve the removal of adipose (fat) tissue by suction or surgical removal

 If surgery is not right for you, our medically managed weight loss program can help you meet your goals.

-- Attend support groups.
+- Attend a bariatric support group.